tomjoht/tomjoht.github.io/_posts/2016/2016-01-10-why-simple-tools-become-complex.md

 Finding a way to do all of this with Jekyll (which was originally designed as a blogging tool but turns out to be flexible enough to allow you to do "whatever you want") was challenging.
 I mean first, I had to figure out *if* it could be done.
 Then I had to make it happen.

+{{site.data.alerts.ad}}Want to explore the latest cloud-based documentation tools? <a href="http://bit.ly/clickhelp">Clickhelp</a> lets you author, collaborate, review, and publish your documentation through one slick browser-based interface.
+Prices for teams start as low as $29/month per user and is even free for small projects.
+Learn more at <a href="http://bit.ly/clickhelp">clickhelp.co</a>.{{site.data.alerts.end}}

 ## My Rube Goldberg Machine

 The problem is that the ways to handle the publishing requirements have now made my Jekyll process pretty freaking complicated, and if I were to get hit by a bus (which is not unlikely given that I ride my bike to work through busy streets with commuters), my colleagues would either struggle to figure out just how to configure it, or they would abandon it for another tool.